Flexible Imputation of Incomplete Network Data: Empirical Application

-Table~\ref{tab:empirical_linear_in_means} reports estimates of household-level linear-in-means peer-effects model in which the dependent variable is a household's microfinance take-up decision and the regressor $W$ is a dummy variable indicating whether a household contains injection nodes.
-We provide regression results for both sampled (incomplete) networks and imputed network using our proposed method. $\alpha_{\bar{Y}}$ represents the endogenous peer effect, capturing the influence of neighbors' decisions to participate in microfinance.
-Using the imputed network, the estimate of $\alpha_{\bar{Y}}$ is $0.45$, implying that a household's take-up probability increases by $4.5\%$ when the fraction of its friends who join the program increases by $10\%$ (corresponding to roughly two additional friends joining the program, on average).
-The estimated endogenous effect is weaker when using sampled networks, with the coefficient decreasing from $0.45$ to $0.187$.
-In addition, Table~\ref{tab:empirical_linear_in_means} shows a negative direct effect ($\alpha_X = -0.003$) when using sampled networks, whereas the direct effect is positive ($\alpha_X = 0.001$) when using imputed networks.
-For the contextual peer effect, both sampled and imputed networks yield positive estimates, with the estimate based on the imputed network being larger.
+The coefficient $\alpha_{\bar{Y}}$ captures the endogenous peer effect, measuring the influence of neighbors' participation decisions.
+Using the imputed network, the estimate of $\alpha_{\bar{Y}}$ is $0.09$, implying that a household's take-up probability increases by approximately $0.9$ percentage points when the fraction of its friends who join the program rises by $10$ percentage points (corresponding to roughly two additional friends joining the program, on average).
+In contrast, the estimated endogenous effect is $-0.02$ negative when using sampled networks.
+In addition, both regressions give similar estimates for the direct effect, suggesting that the household's take-up probability increases by $6$ percentage points when it contains an injection individual.
+Finally, for the contextual peer effect $\alpha_{\bar{W}}$, both sampled and imputed networks produce negative estimates, with the magnitude being larger when using the imputed network.